(Note: This is Part 3 of WA Travelogue series. If you’ve missed the previous posts, you can read it here).

 - There’s a nice and cozy bookstore, ‘Kaleido Books and Gifts’ near the top entrance of Perth Railway Station at CBD.
 A must-visit that I assure you’ll be spending at least an hour there – many wide selection of great books (including a section of wrapped ‘blind date with books’).

-- Checkout all the events and agenda during the annual Perth International Art Festival before planning for places to go.
+- Check all the events and agenda during the annual Perth International Art Festival before planning for places to go.

 - You can use a single ticket for busses, trains and ferries via Transperth.